-INDUCTION OF MANAGEMENT AND MENTORS constant in their meaning across Europe.
+The handy benefit is that these terms stay constant in their meaning across Europe.
 So even if the scope and quality of vocational trainings may differ, you have these transparency terms that help you encode the educational jargon.
-It may take some effort to memorise these their buzzwords and meaning, but in the long run you can save hours using these transparency terms.
+It may take some effort to memorise these buzzwords and their meaning, but in the long run you can save hours using these transparency terms.
 No more long and complicated explanations, because these transparency terms could be the shortcuts you need in your everyday routines.
-If you know the meaning, vou can immediately put actions in motion that are on point and efficient. rementors take years and wastery reseably relabeller to the project with t Wordcloud of most used terms in the WBL Accelerator Research Study (2019) more misunderstandings than before.
+If you know the meaning, you can immediately put actions in motion that are on point and efficient.

+BE AWARE OF

+THE MEANING OF

+MODERN BUZZWORDS!

+SUPERFICIAL

+SEMI-KNOWLEDGE

+CAN BE DANGEROUS.

+Apart from these EU relevant terms, there are a myriad of other modern buzzwords, which are

+Terms

+Te

+WORDCLOUD OF MOST USED TERMS IN THE WBL ACCELERATOR RESEARCH STUDY (2019) used all the time, but not always understood in the same way.
+For example: What is the difference between Millennials and Generation Z?
+How would you describe talent and how would you implement talent management in your company?
+What is knowledge management and is it related to Knowmads?

+If you are already up-to-date: Congratulations!
+But be aware of the true meaning of these buzzwords - superficial semi-knowledge may be dangerous.
+Be sure you understand what you are talking about and what others want to say or you might create more misunderstandings than before.
 Realistically, you will come across these terms sooner or later and their use will probably increase in the future.
 So, now is your time: get a head start and inform yourself!

 It pays off to be confident using these terms and putting them into practice.
 Use them with co-workers and superiors - or with your trainees!
 It is not only about sounding smart, but also about understanding those around you.
-From professional jargon to the simplified and yet complex languages of millennials - buzzwords know vour and be on top of everything.
-Apart from these EU relevant terms, there are a myriad of other modern buzzwords, which are used all the time, but not always understood in the same way.
-For example: What is the difference between Millennials and Generation Z?
-How would you describe talent and how would you implement talent management in your company?
-What is knowledge management and is it related to Knowmads?
-If you are already up-to-date: Congratulations!
-But be aware of the true meaning of these buzzwords - superficial semi-knowledge may be dangerous.
-Be sure you understand what you are talking about and what others want to say or you might create Find all EU relevant terms, phrases and acronyms collected in the WBL Accelerator Glossary and benefit from the additional information provided.
-Carina Maas Verein Auxilium, Austria
+From professional jargon to the simplified and yet complex languages of millennials - know your buzzwords and be on top of everything.

+Find all EU relevant terms, phrases and acronyms collected in the WBL Accelerator Glossary and benefit from the additional information provided.

+AUTHOR: CARINA MAAS, VEREIN AUXILIUM, AT

-"FOR OVER A DECADE, [...]
-HAS BEEN'A KEY TOOL TO SUPPORT BETTER COMMUNICATION UNDERSTANDING OF SKILLS AND QUALIFICATIONS."
+"FOR OVER A DECADE,

+[THIS INSTRUMENT]

+HAS BEEN A

+KEY TOOL

+TO SUPPORT BETTER

+COMMUNICATION

+AND UNDERSTANDING

+OF SKILLS AND

+QUALIFICATIONS."

 Marianne Thyssen, European Commissioner responsible for Employment, Social Affairs, Skills and Labour Mobility, 2016

-COMPARABILITY FOR YOUR PLEASURE Granted, managing job applications is not a pleasure for everyone.
+COMPARABILITY FOR YOUR PLEASURE

+Granted, managing job applications is not a pleasure for everyone.
 However, use this tool to your advantage and make your life easier!
 Can you guess what it is?